PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `WriteAdapter` (from `WriteAdapter.py`)

 abstract class for Adapter Interface for writing to data sinks
+<br>new `Adapters` that allow for writing to a sink via one-shot polling must inherit this class next to `Adapter`.
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |